rohanakut/AndroidSensors/README.md

 ## Getting Started

-In order to use this package add "all_mobile_sensors" in the pubspec.yaml.
+1. Add "all_mobile_sensors" in the pubspec.yaml.
-Import the package as mentioned below:
+2. Import the package as mentioned below:

 ```import 'package:all_mobile_sensors/all_mobile_sensors.dart'```